 Despite the success of chemoradiation therapy for survival and overall prognosis, significant side effects are still reported:

 - During treatment complaints commonly include, but are not limited to, diarrhea, anaemia, dermatitis (red, itchy, swollen skin), leukopenia (a shortage of white blood cells) and thrombocytopenia (low platelet count).

 - After treatment thrivers report bowel management challenges, vaginal stenosis, anal stenosis, erectile dysfunction and urinary dysfunction.

 Please note that we have separated these side effects into 'during treatment' and 'after treatment' because certain side effects are more common at these two stages of treatment.
 However, it is still possible to experience some or all (or none) of them throughout treatment or at different points in time than we have explained here.

-Today, the HPV and Anal Cancer Foundation is working to help the field move beyond the Nigro Protocol and stage IV standard treatment.
+Today, the Anal Cancer Foundation is working to help the field move beyond the Nigro Protocol and stage IV standard treatment.
 We do this by actively seeking out and funding research into treatments that are as effective and with fewer side effects.
 See our Accomplishments and Research Roadmap pages for more information about how we are changing this for anal cancer thrivers.